elne7/Sign-Up-Page-Perform/README.md

 # sign_up_page_perform

-Considering my last project the `Simple Shopping App`, This Task is a complement for the previous project
+Considering my last project the `Simple Shopping App`, This Task is a complement for the previous project.
+You can see the shopping app from here: [https://github.com/elne7/Simple-Shopping-App.git]

 **Features:**